In this article, we’ll talk about what the terms’ CBD isolate’ and ‘CBD full-spectrum” mean.

 - Hemp contains other cannabinoids; one of them is CBD.

 - Both hemp and marijuana plants fall under the larger umbrella term of “cannabis” plants.

 There are a few methods that can be used to extract CBD.
 The most popular one involves running harsh chemicals like butane (lighter fluid) or hexane over the raw plant material.
 This process often leaves trace amounts of carcinogenic compounds (like formaldehyde) in the end-product.

 While many manufacturers still use this method, most are switching over to the CO2 extraction process.
 This technique is much cleaner and is believed to be healthier.

-Also, cold ethanol extraction is considered to be another good option, but it’s unclear on how much safer this technique is than actual butane extraction.
+Cold ethanol extraction is considered another good option, but it’s unclear how much safer this technique is than actual butane extraction.

-It was initially believed that pure CBD was the “gold standard” of non-psychoactive cannabis therapy, but recently people are figuring out that this is hardly the case (more on that later).
+It was initially believed that pure CBD was the “gold standard” of non-psychoactive cannabis therapy, but recently people have become more interested in full-spectrum products.

-Full-spectrum oil, on the other hand, contains other active plant compounds in addition to the CBD.
-This includes other cannabinoids such as CBN, CBL, and CBCVA, as well as aromatic (nice smelling) cannabis terpenes like pinene and limonene.
+Full-spectrum oil, on the other hand, contains other active plant compounds in addition to CBD.
+This includes other cannabinoids such as CBN, CBL, and CBCVA, as well as aromatic cannabis terpenes like pinene and limonene.

 So other than the presence of cannabis compounds, what’s the difference between full-spectrum CBD oil and CBD isolate?
 How do you know which one you need?